holoviz-dev/pyctdev/README.md

 test_unit            Run "unit" tests
 ```

-Although doit+pyct must be installed to run these tasks, the approach
+Although doit+pyctdev must be installed to run these tasks, the approach
 is trying to call standard python and/or conda tools where possible,
 so that people can run commands independently without installing
-doit+pyct.
-This means pyct can be viewed as:
+doit+pyctdev.
+This means pyctdev can be viewed as:

   * documentation of what all the common tasks are